Pofay/pofay.github.io/_posts/2018-10-25-improving-code-used-in-previous-post.md

 {% gist 7eb3c2ff2249f1f4b9126f80ce6bb45f %}

 Because of how the lcd's API is designed.
-Once you call `setCursor()` it **clears up the lcd display** and was designed to be like that for optimization purposes.
+Once you call `setCursor()` it **clears up the lcd display asynchronously** and was designed to be like that for optimization purposes.
+See this [test][test] for more information.

 So right now I'm looking to transfer to a Framework called [Johnny Five][johnny-five] since its APIs are more high level than the ones provided in [lcd][lcd].